vaastav/IntroductionToU3D/annotated_u3d.md

 + STRING bytes : Model Node Name.
 Name of this node.

-+ variable bytes : Parent Node Data.
-For the scope of this report, parent scope data is absent and this is of size 0.
++ 4 bytes : Parent Node Count.
+For the scope of this report, parent data is not used as there is always only 1 node present in the file and thus this value is always 0.

 + STRING bytes : Model Resource Name.
 Name of the resource modifier chain associated with this node.